Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Patients may also undergo other types of chemotherapy after CRS, including:

-Surgeries for Rare Types of Mesothelioma
+Other Surgeries for Mesothelioma

+Surgical options vary based on the location of the cancer, meaning each type of mesothelioma has different procedures.
 Pericardial and testicular mesothelioma are both rare types of mesothelioma.
 As such, surgery options for testicular and pericardial mesothelioma are not well documented.
 Experienced doctors can determine surgery eligibility based on a patient’s individual case.

 Surgery Options for Pericardial Mesothelioma